gokullan/Location_Flutter/README.md

-# mylocation
+# Get Location

-A new Flutter project.
+A Flutter application that is used to obtain the user's current location (in terms of latitude and longitude)

 ## Getting Started